Sarim-MBZUAI/Sarim-MBZUAI/README.md

 ```
 The original question, 'Can machines think?'
 I believe to be too meaningless to deserve discussion. ~ Alan Turing.
 ```
+I am a Research Engineer at [MBZUAI](https://mbzuai.ac.ae/), working on secure, private, and strategic machine learning.
+My work includes conversational AI, language-model agents, adversarial simulation, persuasion auditing in LLMs, authentic multimedia detection, and vision-language robustness.
+I am currently looking for PhD positions in AI security, with a focus on agents that use retrieval, memory, and tools.

-I am a Computer Vision graduate student at [MBZUAI](https://mbzuai.ac.ae/) with a 100% scholarship; previously, I pursued my undergraduate degree in Mechanical Engineering at the [Jamia Millia Islamia](https://jmi.ac.in/index).
-I am passionate about Computer Vision :computer: Deep Learning :crossed_swords: and open source :octocat:.I love taking up projects for fun and make sure they see the light of the day.
+Previously, I completed my MSc by Research in Computer Vision at MBZUAI and my undergraduate degree in Mechanical Engineering from [Jamia Millia Islamia](https://jmi.ac.in/index).
+Passionate about AI security, computer vision, deep learning, and open source :computer: :crossed_swords: :octocat:

 - 🌱 I'm currently researching about [Medical Imaging]()
 - 👨🏽‍💻 I'm currently working on vision language models , deep fake detection and Conversational llm